 After adding the rewards, you will be asked to state how many points should a customer receive in order to be eligible for a reward.

-Create three rewards in total for respectively a badge (worth 25 points), water bottle (worth 150 points) and a t-shirt (worth 400 points).
+Create three rewards in total for respectively a badge (worth 25 points), a water bottle (worth 150 points), and a t-shirt (worth 400 points).

-In the 4th step, you may optionally launch a distribution (notification) to inform your customer about respectively three events: to send a loyalty program sign up code, to let them know about points they've got and about rewards they've received.
+In the 5th step, you may optionally launch a distribution (notifications) to inform your customer about respectively three events: to send a loyalty program sign up code, to let them know about points they've got, and about rewards they've received.
 You can set up different distribution channels for each of these messages.